 Water beads are nifty little polymer beads quite often used in sensory bins, sensory bags and all kinds of sensory activities for preschoolers.
 They wiggle, they jiggle, they’re soft and squishy, and oh-so-wonderful for sensory play!

 Water beads are all the buzz in the preschool circles and among the kid-bloggers at the moment.

 Water beads are cool, little polymer beads that start off not much bigger than a grain of salt.
 To hydrate your water beads, you soak them in water for a few hours and as they soak up the water, the water beads expand to about the size of a marble.

 Have a look, and tell us what you think!

 Where can you buy water beads?

-I got my Water Beads on Amazon, but you can buy them at Walmart or a garden centre.
+I purchased my Water Beads from Amazon, but you can buy them at Walmart, or a garden centre.

 My son and I dug right in to them, and we soaked our water beads right away.